mmistakes/minimal-mistakes/_posts/2020-02-19-ddpg-experiments.md

 # Background
 ## The MDP Framework
-The RL problem is usually formulated as a <a href="https://en.wikipedia.org/wiki/Markov_decision_process">Markov Decision Process</a>, which is composed of 5 elements:
+The RL problem is usually formulated as a <a href="https://en.wikipedia.org/wiki/Markov_decision_process">Markov Decision Process</a>, which is composed by the following elements:
   - $S$ is the state space, and each state $s \in S$ describe the current "situation" of the environment / agent.
   - $A$ is the action space.
   - The dynamics $P$ of the system, which maps from state-action pairs space $S \times A$ to a corresponding "arrival" state, which is also a member of $S$.
 More formally, we write $P: S \times A \rightarrow S$.